danielbodnar/awesome-stars/BY-LANG.md

 - [inkline/inkline](https://github.com/inkline/inkline) - Inkline is the intuitive UI Components library that gives you a developer-friendly foundation for building high-quality, accessible, and customizable Vue.js 3 Design Systems.
 - [web-infra-dev/modern.js](https://github.com/web-infra-dev/modern.js) - Modern.js is a web engineering system, including a web framework, a npm package solution and a build tool.
 - [arwes/arwes](https://github.com/arwes/arwes) - Futuristic Sci-Fi UI Web Framework.
-- [elysiajs/elysia](https://github.com/elysiajs/elysia) - Fast, and friendly Bun web framework
+- [elysiajs/elysia](https://github.com/elysiajs/elysia) - Ergonomic Framework for Humans
 - [api-platform/api-doc-parser](https://github.com/api-platform/api-doc-parser) - Transforms a Hydra API doc in an intermediate representation that can be used for various tasks such as creating smart API clients, scaffolding code or building administration interfaces.
 - [atomicdata-dev/atomic-server](https://github.com/atomicdata-dev/atomic-server) - Create, share, fetch and model Atomic Data!
 This project consists of a graph database + server, a CLI and a rust library.
 - [apideck-libraries/portman](https://github.com/apideck-libraries/portman) - Port OpenAPI Specs to Postman Collections, inject test suite and run via Newman 👨🏽‍🚀